-Meetings have the capacity to enable or stifle creativity so make sure that your meetings are engaging for your employees.
+Meetings have the capacity to enable or stifle creativity so make sure that you have the correct employee engagement strategies.
 It is easy to turn a creative meeting into a non-productive one so we have compiled some of our top out-of-the-box meeting ideas to help you turn those meetings around for your Swindon business and make them a joy to attend improving employee happiness within the workplace.

 Start with wins

 Begin on a positive and share any wins since the last meeting.
 Whether that’s a bug being fixed, you’ve organised for a new heating/air conditioning system or Bob’s wife has just given birth to twins.
 Starting on a positive vibe will help to keep people thinking positively to make a happy working environment.

 Get people thinking with a brain teaser